 Informal Education and Interpretation

 Are you passionate about education?
 Do you dream of becoming an educator who works outside of the traditional classroom?
-The informal education and interpretation integrated learning program at Canisius College will give you the expertise and hands-on experience to excel in a diverse field and inspire generations of forever learners throughout your career.
+The informal education and interpretation integrated learning program at Canisius University will give you the expertise and hands-on experience to excel in a diverse field and inspire generations of forever learners throughout your career.

 Step Outside the Classroom With the Informal Education and Interpretation Program at Canisius

 Educate the public on natural history.
 Lead classes through the wild world of zoos and aquariums.
 Dive into history and share your passions with thousands of forever learners of every age.
 It’s all at your fingertips with an M.A. in informal education and interpretation from Canisius’s integrated learning program.

 The engaging courses you’ll take and expert faculty you’ll work with in our informal education and interpretation program will prepare you for meaningful careers in continuous learning throughout the country.
 Interested in art?
 Perhaps you want to help conserve natural habitats?
 Whatever your interests are, our integrated learning program is interdisciplinary and offers you the freedom to pull from multiple fields to create a career path that’s uniquely you.